peterhry/peterhrynkow.com/resume.md

 - Working with our Data team to design to build custom dashboards and alerting with New Relic and Grafana

 **Rival Technologies**<br>
 _Software Engineering Manager_<br>
 Nov 2018 - Aug 2019

 Responsibilities:

-- Scoping, documenting, and overseeing the development of features for a complex customer intelligence platform
+- Scoping, documenting, and overseeing feature development for a complex customer intelligence platform
 - Coaching, mentoring, and motivating an 8-person development team
 - Facilitating sprint events and driving continuous improvement as Scrum Master
 - Defining developer roles and responsibilities